atbcb/ICTTestingBaseline/docs/01Keyboard.md

 ### Test Instructions
 1. Check that focus can be moved away from the selected component.
 There must be NO “TRAP” that disrupts keyboard navigation.
 2. If a keyboard trap is found, inspect any help (contextual help, or application help) and documentation for notification of available alternate keyboard commands (e.g., non-standard keyboard controls, access keys, hotkeys).
-    1. If nonstandard keyboard commands are required to navigate into our out of one or more components, check that the commands work.
+    1. If nonstandard keyboard commands are required to navigate into or out of one or more components, check that the commands work.

 ### Test Results
 If any of the above checks fail, then SC 2.1.2, Conformance Requirement 5, and Baseline Requirement 1 fail.